People Take Cruises For Fun, Surprising New Research Confirms

 Up until now it had been assumed that people boarded an all-inclusive Royal Caribbean Fun In The Sun 28-day cruise as some form of punishment.
 But a new study has found that many people do it because they think it will be fun.

 Lead researcher Johanna Reid said she was shocked by the findings.
 “We were hoping to learn more about the types of crimes cruise passengers had committed to warrant this cruel and unusual punishment.
 But then we were told that people actually pay to go on these things.
-As in, it’s actually on their own free will”.
+As in, it’s actually of a their own free will”.

 Cruise regular Dominic Grist said he took a cruise to take a break from hectic city life.
 “I just wanted to get away from it all and sit next to a small pool with 400 other people for 3 weeks,” he said.
 “My apartment in Sydney is pretty small, so I wanted to pay more for a room that was even smaller for a while”.